 If you have been looking for TEFL courses in France, then you might be feeling a strange warm feeling while looking at some of the photos on our website.
 Toulouse, the romantic student town, par excellence.

 Toulouse, as well as being charming, easy to manage and aesthetically beautiful, is without doubt the liveliest and most exciting city in south west France.
 La Ville Rose, so called because the city is built out of red brick and glows beautifully when the sun sets, is a young, friendly, warm, dynamic, yet laid back city of almost 500,000 inhabitants, and is just an hour or two by car or train to some of the best scenery France has to offer.
 The fastest growing city in France, it looks across the Pyrenees to Spain for its inspiration, turning its back on “polished Paris” and “bourgeois Bordeaux”, looking more towards the Pyrenees, Madrid or Barcelona.
 If you love France but prefer a “laissez faire” attitude, this could be the place for you!
 And if you are under 25, there is no question about it!
 Have a look at this: http://www.toulouse-visit.com.

-Plenty of teaching work is available after the course when one considers the combination of the over 20 language schools in the city and the opportunities for freelance teaching.
+Plenty of teaching work is available after the course when one considers the combination the many language schools in the city and the opportunities for freelance teaching.
 France is undergoing a TEFL boom, and we show you how to set up as an “auto entrepreneur” freelance TEFL teacher in France.